craftercms/docs/source/by-role/system-admin/configuration/delivery/setup-serverless-delivery.rst

 from a load balanced SSH/HTTPS URL fronting the Studio Git repos.

 In both cases you still need to configure Studio to call the Deployer to create the serverless targets on site creation.
-You can find this configuration under :ref:`CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml <studio-configuration-files>`.
+You can find this configuration under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml``.
 The properties are well documented in the file so they won't be explained here, but there are still some important things to
 notice:

 - You need to add the URL of the Elasticsearch domain created in a previous step under